 Monday, October 14, 2024

-Vegetable Flatbread - Untested
+Vegetable Flatbread - Testing

-0 - This is the Onion Flatbread recipe, but I think it's way more versatile and can be made with whatever vegetable, so I also have the other flatbread recipe from the same guy to work from.
+A - This is the Onion Flatbread recipe, but I think it's way more versatile and can be made with whatever vegetable, so I also have the other flatbread recipe from the same guy to work from.
 I can imagine this making a good meal with hummus.

 ¼ cup (50g) olive oil + extra for drizzling